 This item may be used as an indicator of the 'active' or 'inactive' status of service users, for a particular reporting period.
-It can also be used to calculate the length of time service users received a NDA-funded service type for those who have not exited the program and so not have an exit date (end date).
+It can also be used to calculate the length of time service users received a National Disability Agreement (NDA) service type for those who have not exited the program and so not have an exit date (end date).

-In the DS NMDS this refers to the date the person last received a service from the service type outlet during the reporting period.
-It does not indicate the date that they exited the service, or the date in which the service user's form was occurs

-Obligation Max

-Seq No. Metadata item Obligation Max occurs - Service provider organisation-full financial year funding indicator, yes/no code N Mandatory 1 DSS specific information: This data element should be reported by all service type outlets. - Service provider organisation-funding allocated, total Australian currency N[N(8)] Mandatory 1 DSS specific information: NDA funding data should relate to the most recent financial year.
+- Service provider organisation-full financial year funding indicator, yes/no code N

+This data element should be reported by all service type outlets.

+- Service provider organisation-funding allocated, total Australian currency N[N(8)]

+National Disability Agreement (NDA) funding data should relate to the most recent financial year.
 This data element needs to be reported for all services funded under the NDA, both those delivered by government and non-government providers.
 Data provided should be consistent with that provided to the Productivity Commission for the NDA indicators, but should also include expenditure on specialist psychiatric disability services.

 Where possible NDA funding data should be linked to service type outlet identification numbers.
 Where the funding information is not available at the service type outlet level, funding departments are requested to allocate the funding information to broad service group level.
 Administrative expenditure and capital grants are to be provided on separate lines.

+For example, funding should be allocated at least against the following:

+- Accommodation support (1.01-1.08)

+- Institutional accommodation (1.01-1.03)

+- Group homes (1.04)

+- Other accommodation support (1.05-1.08)

+- Community Support (2.01-2.07)

+- Community Access (3.01-3.03)

+- Respite (4.01-4.05)

+- Employment (5.01-5.02)

+- Advocacy, information and alternative forms of communication (6.01-6.05)

+- Other Support Services (7.01-7.04)

+- Administration

-For example, funding should be allocated at least against the following: Accommodation support (1.01-1.08) Institutional accommodation (1.01-1.03) Group homes (1.04) Other accommodation support (1.05-1.08) Community Support (2.01-2.07) Community Access (3.01-3.03) Respite (4.01-4.05) Employment (5.01-5.02) Advocacy, information and alternative forms of communication (6.01-6.05) Other Support Services (7.01-7.04) Administration Capital grants to non-government service providers. - Service provider organisation-geographic location (SLA), code (ASGC 2011) NNNNN Optional 1 DSS specific information: In the DS NMDS, SLA is optionally collected in relation to the service type outlet .
-It refer to a Numeric 4- or 5-digit Australian SLA based on the most recent Australian Bureau of Statistics classification. - Service provider organisation-hours worked (paid staff), total NNNNN Mandatory 2 DSS specific information: Hours worked by paid staff refers to the actual total hours worked by all paid staff for a service type outlet , not full-time equivalents or rostered weekly hours.
-It includes hours worked by paid staff on behalf of the service type outlet both directly delivered to service users , and indirectly to service users (e.g. indirect hours such as related committee meetings).
+- Capital grants to non-government service providers.

+Service provider organisation-geographic location (SLA), code (ASGC 2011) NNNNN Optional

+In the Disability Services NMDS, SLA is optionally collected in relation to the service type outlet.
+It refers to a Numeric 4- or 5-digit Australian SLA based on the most recent Australian Bureau of Statistics classification.

+- Service provider organisation-hours worked (paid staff), total NNNNN

+Hours worked by paid staff refers to the actual total hours worked by all paid staff for a service type outlet, not full-time equivalents or rostered weekly hours.
+It includes hours worked by paid staff on behalf of the service type outlet both directly delivered to service users, and indirectly to service users (e.g. indirect hours such as related committee meetings).

 Paid staff are defined as those who are employed on a permanent, part-time or casual basis under an employment or other contract (including contract staff).

-This data element is collected twice within the DS NMDS: the actual total hours worked by all paid staff for a service type outlet in the 7-day reference week (i.e. for the week preceding the end of the reporting period); and
+This data element is collected twice within the Disability Services Minimum Data Set (DS NMDS):

+- the actual total hours worked by all paid staff for a service type outlet in the 7-day reference week (i.e. for the week preceding the end of the reporting period); and - actual total hours worked by all paid staff for a service type outlet for a typical 7-day week.